-The process of sex reassignment is a multidisciplinary treatment.
+The process of gender confirmation is a multidisciplinary treatment.
 It requires five processes: diagnostic assessment, psychotherapy or counseling, real-life experience, hormone therapy, and surgical therapy.
 Taking part in each process and having the professionals responsible for each part communicate with each other will maximize the chances of a successful outcome for you.

 A “qualified mental health professional” is one with competence not only in mental health, but also specifically with gender nonconforming identities and using Standards of Care from WPATH.

 Gender dysphoria is complicated.
 It can sometimes be accompanied by psychological or psychiatric problems.
 It is important to have an evaluation by an expert to: 1) make sure that gender dysphoria is the correct diagnosis (because other conditions can have similar features); 2) check for any other psychiatric conditions that might confuse the picture; and 3) start treating those other conditions if they exist.
 Without this evaluation, hormonal treatment may not work as well for you.
 These evaluations are best done by a qualified mental health professional, which is why the Standards of Care guidelines for sex reassignment by WPATH recommend this.